Yozu-Roo/POLYGEN/README.md

 # 🎯 PolyPharm

-POLYGEN is a deep learning-based framework for multi-target drug design, capable of generating molecules with potential activities against multiple targets.
+PolyPharm is a deep learning-based framework for multi-target drug design, capable of generating molecules with potential activities against multiple targets.

 ## 1️⃣ Directory Structure & Key Files